 “One week after my 5th round of chemo I feel perfect, full of energy and hope.
 If anyone asks me if there is life after a cancer diagnosis, I would say yes, but [only] if you have access to medicine.”Natalia H.

 As the war in Ukraine shows no signs of abating and the humanitarian situation continues to deteriorate, we need ever-increasing support to continue with our work.

-Our heartfelt thanks go to the UICC Solidarity Fund and Peace Boat Disaster Relief, Japan, as well as all the individual donors who have helped our work.
+Our heartfelt thanks go to YCE’s generous sponsors, as well as to all the individual donors who have supported our work.